fstarnaud/ozp-documentation-wiki/Iteration-17.md

 * Implement the back end for the Notification Service

 ### Webtop
-* Re-add ability to open a new widget in webtop via a URL as per [#394](https://github.com/ozone-development/ozp-webtop/issues/394)
+* Re-add ability to open a new widget in webtop via a URL as per [#394](https://github.com/ozone-development/ozp-webtop/issues/394) **note limitations of this approach!**

 ### IWC
 Iteration 16 performance testing indicates that IE 9 falls apart at more than 6 localStorage events per second on our configuration.
 The latencies quickly skyrocket as it gets further and further behind.
 Firefox seems to handle hundreds without difficulty.